Remember field trips? Remember how much fun they were?

 Consider a Shade or Shelter

 Bad weather can often play spoilsport for your children.
-To address this issue, you can add a shade structure or canopy to protect your children from sunburns, or a shelter to ensure they stay dry.
+To address this issue, you can add a shade structure or canopy to help protect your children from sunburns, or a shelter to help keep them dry.
 If your play area is available “rain or shine,” your children will be more likely to play outside instead of getting “cabin fever” indoors!

 Don’t Forget the Fence

 You probably already have a fence around your property.
 But if your children are spending lots of time outside, you’ll want to keep unwanted visitors out.
 Privacy is important, especially in suburban and urban areas.
-If you live in rural areas, fencing also protects your outdoor structures from being damaged by wandering animals.
-Placing a fence around the property also protects you as a parent from the liability of other neighborhood children playing on the equipment without your knowledge.
+If you live in rural areas, fencing also helps protect your outdoor structures from being damaged by wandering animals.
+Placing a fence around the property also helps protect you as a parent from the liability of other neighborhood children playing on the equipment without your knowledge.

 Keep an Eye On the Children

 Children need close supervision, as they tend to play with anything and everything.
-During the early days when your children are still learning about the backyard, you should watch them carefully to ensure their safety.
+You should watch them carefully to ensure their safety.

 Children come in all sizes and levels of physical abilities.